Selling cars is tough enough as a profession, but it can be much harder if you have no experience, and you’re selling your own car for the first time.

 Tip #4: Offer extra services instead of price cuts

-Car sales experts loathe to offer discounts, not least because of what it implies (if they could have gone lower, that means they were trying to grab more of the buyer’s money at the start).
+Car sales experts loathe offering discounts, not least because of what it implies (if they could have gone lower, that means they were trying to grab more of the buyer’s money at the start).

 Rather than offer price cuts, try to offer extra services or freebies.